General Education Requirements

 In this workshop, students rework a paper for publication in a journal or an essay collection.
 Upon choosing a project, the student identifies a journal or a volume (in response to a call for papers) and tailors his or her project according to the format and focus of that publication.
 The workshop involves regular peer-review, and at the conclusion of the workshop one or more faculty members gives an impartial reading of the student’s final article to determine its readiness for submission and to offer further advice.
 The Publication Workshop should be taken in the spring of the second, third, or fourth year; it may be audited in the spring of the first or fifth year.
 Students may enroll in the Workshop more than once.

-Approximately once a month, faculty, Lecturers, and graduate students convene for a research colloquium.
-One of these sessions annually features the winner of the Neil MacIntyre Prize for best graduate paper.
+Approximately once a week, faculty, lecturers, graduate students will convene for a research colloquium featuring local, regional, national, and international speakers.
+One of these sessions annually features the winner of the Neil MacIntyre Prize for best graduate paper; another features the work of the year’s graduate Adrian-Salomon Fellow.
 Attendance at Department Colloquium sessions is expected, and records of attendance will be made.

-Regular and occasional programming will be announced by the Department or the Director of Graduate Studies (in 2011-12, for example, a pilot program of miniseminars supplementing the Department’s curricular offerings will be conducted by Department Lecturers).
+Regular and occasional programming will be announced by the Department or the Director of Graduate Studies (many Colloquium speakers also conduct workshops for graduate students, for instance, and the Baker-Nord Center has a rich program of events as well).

 The Department strongly encourages student-organized reading groups and provides a workshop space in Guilford 107 for this purpose.
 Reservations can be made on the calendar posted opposite the workshop room.
 Recent reading groups have been devoted to current issues in critical theory; contemporary science fiction; and James Joyce’s Finnegans Wake.
 Groups to discuss texts on the MA exam reading list are particularly encouraged.